Requirements for ISO 9001 Certification

 • Address nonconformities

-The Core Requirements for ISO 9001 Certification
+The Core Requirements (Clauses 4–10)

 ISO 9001 is structured into clauses 4–10.
-Clauses 1–3 provide context and definitions; clauses 4–10 contain the requirements.
+Clauses 1–3 provide context and definitions; clauses 4–10 contain the auditable requirements.

 Clause 4: Context of the Organization